wsydney76/craft-properties-field/README.md

     * URL: An URL field.
     * Boolean: A boolean field (lightswitch)
     * Select: A select field with options
+    * Radio: A radio field with options
+    * Checkboxes: A checkbox field with options
+    * Multiselect: A multi-select field with options
     * Date: A date field
     * DateTime: A date/time field
-    * Entry/Entries: An entries field with one or multiple entries
+    * Entry/Entries: An entries field with one entry or multiple entries
-    * Entry Select: A select field with one entry.
+    * Entry Select/Entries Select: A select field with one entry or multiple entries.
 Allows to select an entry without opening the selection modal.
-    * Asset/Assets: An assets field with one or multiple assets
+    * Asset/Assets: An assets field with one asset or multiple assets
     * Boolean with comment: A boolean field combined with a comment field (experimental)
     * Table: A table field with configurable columns, incl. entry selection (experimental).
 See the Table property type section below.